 This harness is known for its quality, and it features two hoops.
-It is designed to minimize pulling when walking your French bulldogs; it also helps with their training.
+It is designed to minimize pulling when walking your French bulldogs and helps with their training.

 ThinkPad Reflective Dog Harness:

 This is one of the inexpensive harnesses for your French Bulldog.
 If you are on a budget, this would be a good start.
-But remember low-price harness comes with some limitations compared to the pricey ones.
+But remember, a low-price harness comes with some limitations compared to the pricey ones.